primozw/strapi-reservations/README.md

 - **Holidays**: determines if holiday time slots take precedence over daily time slots.
-- **Country, State, or Region Selection**: When holidays are enabled, users can choose the specific country, state, or region for which the holidays will be considered.
-This ensures that relevant holidays are accurately accounted for in the calendar.
+- **Country, State, or Region Selection**: When holidays are enabled, you can choose the specific country, state, or region for which the holidays will be considered.
 The plugin use [date-holiday](https://www.npmjs.com/package/date-holidays) to fetch holiday data.